Submit

 • An awareness of your own biases and the ability to limit their impact on conversations.

-• Strong understanding and passion for wellness education and prevention.
+• A passion for wellness education and prevention.

-• Baseline knowledge in the four areas of focus addressed in the program.
+• Baseline knowledge in the four areas of focus addressed in the program - we'll help with that!

 • Ability to maintain the privacy of what is shared during facilitated conversations (within the structure of UCM's Title IX-related reporting requirements).

-Facilitator training takes just 1.5 hours, and includes access to the Care To Act Facilitator Guide, additional facilitation resources, and support from both Care To Act and Missouri Partners in Prevention staff.
+Facilitator training takes just 3 hours, and includes access to the Care To Act Facilitator Guide, additional facilitation resources, and support from both Care To Act and Missouri Partners in Prevention staff.
+As the engage name is used statewide, the facilitator training uses this name as well.

 Register to be a Facilitator